On the robustness of high-order upwind summation-by-parts methods for nonlinear conservation laws

-The robustness and computational efficiency of the upwind summation-by-parts methods we discussed for nonlinear conservation laws are roughly comparable to highly tuned flux differencing discontinuous Galerkin spectral element methods, as demonstrated for several examples of compressible fluid flows and under-resolved simulations.
-However, the resulting methods are still not ideal.
+We have applied upwind SBP methods with several flux vector splittings in Section~\ref{sec:experiments}.
+The robustness and computational efficiency of the upwind SBP methods for nonlinear conservation laws are roughly comparable to highly tuned flux differencing discontinuous Galerkin spectral element methods, as demonstrated for several examples of compressible fluid flows and under-resolved simulations.
+The numerical tests demonstrated that the upwind SBP methods remained high-order accurate on unstructured curvilinear domains and free-stream preservation was retained provided any curved boundaries were approximated with an appropriate polynomial order dictated by the boundary closure accuracy of a given SBP operator.
+These validation tests were performed on well-resolved simulation setups.
+For under-resolved simulations, we have shown that results for a classical inviscid Taylor-Green vortex are promising, but more challenging tests such as a Kelvin-Helmholtz instability show that upwind SBP methods do not fix all high-order robustness issues for shock-free flows.
 In particular, some robustness (positivity) issues manifest mainly at interfaces and corners.
-We will build on this observation in the future to design specialized DG-type upwind SBP operators.
+Thus, upwind SBP methods are roughly comparable to other modern stabilizations for high-order schemes.